 Road Test, S.A.L.T.
-Adventures: In Paros, we Embrace Authentic Farm-to-Table Cuisine
+Experiences: In Paros, we Embrace Authentic Farm-to-Table Cuisine

 On my cruise on Silver Moon in Greece, all aspects were everything a culinary traveler could hope for.
 But guess what?
 You don’t have to be a rabid foodie to love S.A.L.T.
 You just have to bring an appetite for food, wine and culinary adventures on board and ashore.